Mark Hamill: 1977–1983: Original trilogy

 Released in May 1977, Star Wars was an enormous, unexpected success and had a huge effect on the film industry.
 Hamill went on to appear in the less-than-successful Star Wars Holiday Special in 1978, and later starred in the successful film sequels The Empire Strikes Back and Return of the Jedi.
 During the time between the first two films, Hamill was involved in a serious car accident, fracturing his nose and left cheekbone.
+The accident was the reason why Empire starts with his character's injury.
 False rumors spread that his face had required plastic surgery.
 For his part in both of the sequels, Hamill was honored with the Saturn Award for Best Actor, given by the Academy of Science Fiction, Fantasy and Horror Films.
 In 1980, he made a guest appearance on The Muppet Show, both as himself and as Luke Skywalker in the episode The Stars of Star Wars.
 The crossover episode also starred Anthony Daniels as C-3PO and R2-D2, who joined Luke on a search for Chewbacca.

 Hamill reprised the role of Luke Skywalker for the radio dramatizations of both Star Wars and The Empire Strikes Back.
 For the Return of the Jedi radio drama, the role was played by a different actor.

 Editions of Joseph Campbell's The Hero with a Thousand Faces (which influenced Lucas as he was developing the films) issued after the release of Star Wars in 1977 used the image of Hamill as Luke Skywalker on the cover.

 Hamill has appeared in several documentaries, including The Making of Star Wars and Empire of Dreams: The Story of the Star Wars Trilogy.
 He also narrated the 1980 documentary, SP FX: The Empire Strikes Back and the 1983 documentary, From Star Wars to Jedi: The Making of a Saga.

 2014–2025: Return to the Star Wars franchise

 Hamill returned to the Star Wars universe in 2014, when he voiced the ancient Sith Lord Darth Bane in the last episode of season 6 of the animated series The Clone Wars.
 He was nominated for a Daytime Emmy Award for his performance.

 Following its acquisition of Lucasfilm, The Walt Disney Company released more Star Wars films, starting with The Force Awakens on December 18, 2015.
 Initially, both Disney and Hamill were coy about whether Hamill would be a cast member.
 It was reported that Hamill had been assigned a nutritionist and personal trainer ahead of production.
 In September 2013, Hamill's friend Robert Englund confirmed that "they've got Mark in the gym because Mark's coming back as Luke Skywalker."
 In 2014, it was announced that Hamill would reprise his role in The Force Awakens.
 Despite having top billing, Hamill only appears briefly at the end of the film (with no dialogue) in a cliffhanger set-up for the sequel.
-The film received positive reviews, was the highest grossing film of 2015, grossed $2.07 billion worldwide and became the third-highest grossing film at the time of its release.
+The film received positive reviews, was the highest-grossing film of 2015, grossed $2.07 billion worldwide and became the third-highest-grossing film at the time of its release.